 Are you looking for a way to spice up your dinner menu?
 What about a new way to ‘dress’ those chicken breasts thawing in the fridge?
-Let me tell y’all about this yummy Cajun Chicken Stuffed with Spinach & Pepper Jack Cheese.
+Then let me tell y’all about this yummy Cajun Chicken Stuffed with Spinach & Pepper Jack Cheese.

 Let me recap: Creamy, melted pepper jack cheese mingles perfectly with the cooked baby spinach, and they’re cleverly hidden inside a roll of roasted chicken with a crispy Cajun crumb coating.

 With this meal, you get gourmet taste and flavor, on any budget, with minimal work on your part.

 They’ll never know how easy it is.
 It’s so good, they’ll beg for seconds.
 And don’t be surprised if they turn right around and ask for it again the next day.

 - 1/2 cup Panko bread crumbs